Mathematical theory of deep learning: Gradient descent

 The general idea of gradient descent is to start with some $\Bw_0\in\R^n$, and then apply sequential updates by moving in the direction of \emph{steepest descent} of the objective function.
 Assume for the moment that $\objF\in C^2(\R^n)$, and denote the $k$th iterate by $\Bw_k$.
 Then

 This shows that the change in $\objF$ around $\Bw_k$ is locally described by the gradient $\nabla\objF(\Bw_k)$.
-For small $\Bv$ the contribution of the second order term is negligible, and the direction $\Bv$ along which the decrease of the risk is maximized equals the negative gradient $-\nabla\objF(\Bw_k)$.
+For small $\Bv$ the contribution of the second order term is negligible, and the direction $\Bv$ along which the decrease of the objective function is maximized equals the negative gradient $-\nabla\objF(\Bw_k)$.
 Thus, $-\nabla\objF(\Bw_k)$ is also called the direction of steepest descent.
 This leads to an update of the form

 where $h_k>0$ is referred to as the {\bf step size} or {\bf learning rate}.
 We refer to this iterative algorithm as {\bf gradient descent}.

 By \eqref{eq:ThetaTaylor} and \eqref{eq:GD} it holds (also see \cite[Section 1.2]{bertsekas16})